-Sometimes, you’ll get a little banner that appears briefly at the top of the screen, while in other cases you may get a pop-up window that won’t go away without a tap.
+Sometimes, you’ll get a little iPhone alert and a banner appears briefly at the top of the screen, while in other cases you may get a pop-up window that won’t go away without a tap.
 Then there are those little red badges that dot the home screen.

 And here’s another wrinkle: depending on their individual settings, your alerts may appear on your iPhone’s “lock” screen (that is, the screen with the clock, your wallpaper, and the “slide to unlock” control) and/or in the “Notification Center,” a summary of various notifications that you can pull down from the top of the screen like a window shade.